juwu-odoo/on-premise-training/README.md

 The Ubuntu-specific instructions are available [here](https://docs.docker.com/desktop/setup/install/linux/ubuntu/).
 2. Clone this repo and cd into `docker_demo/`.
 3. Edit "`<YOUR ENTERPRISE DIRECTORY>`" in `compose.yml` to point to your Odoo enterprise source folder.
-4. [Optional] Pre fetch the images by running `docker compose pull`
+4. Pre fetch the images by running `docker compose pull`
 5. Launch the demo by running `docker compose up`.
 You should see four containers get spun up.
 The instance can be gracefully stopped by entering Ctrl+C in the terminal or by hitting the stop button from Docker Desktop.
 <img width="610" height="254" alt="image" src="https://github.com/user-attachments/assets/924e0feb-c2fc-4280-9090-89cfe57c66a1" />